13.1 Ninety-Day, Sixty-Day, and Thirty-Day Plan

 Test Your Knowledge

-Thirty days before the exam, a candidate has completed the curriculum but remains uneven across topics.
+Thirty days out, a candidate has finished the curriculum but remains uneven across topics.
 The best next step is to:

 A